 If a substantial number of shareholders sell their shares of a Fund under the exchange privilege, within a short period, the Fund may have to sell portfolio securities that it would otherwise have held, thus incurring additional transactional costs.
 Increased use of the exchange privilege may also result in periodic large inflows of money.
-If this occurs, it is a Fund's general policy to initially invest in short-term, interest-bearing money market instruments.
+If this occurs, a Fund may initially invest in short-term, interest-bearing money market instruments.